 The second Blue Plaque was unveiled in memory of Arthur Measures on Tuesday 24 May 2016.
 It’s placed on his former home at The Mill Garden at the bottom of Mill Street.

-The third Blue Plaque was unveiled by in recognition of J.R.R Tolkein on Friday 6 July 2018, by Mayor of Warwick, Councillor Richard Eddy.
-It’s located on St Mary’s Immaculate Church, where Tolkein married Edith Bratt on 22 March 1916
+The third Blue Plaque was unveiled by in recognition of J.R.R Tolkien on Friday 6 July 2018, by Mayor of Warwick, Councillor Richard Eddy.
+It’s located on St Mary’s Immaculate Church, where Tolkien married Edith Bratt on 22 March 1916

 To view the criteria for a blue plaque, please download Blue Plaque Scheme